 5. Internal tools

-Giving a valuable tool is always welcome.
+Cooltechzone expert advises creating and giving a valuable tool.
 Think what kind of obstacles your team has and try to figure out how to get rid of it.
 If you create a tool which is helpful to your team, why not sharing it?
 It’s the most valuable content to tech people.

 The content you deliver is often making your first impression and don’t make it the last one.
 Use it smart and attract the best tech talents to your company.